aar0nTw/dotvim/README.md

 - [x] dein.vim
   - [ ] Manage all plugins by dein
-  - [ ] make all plugins setup in toml
+  - [x] make all plugins managed by dein setup in toml
 - [ ] remove pathogen
 - [ ] remove legacy settings